bcmichael/RNMR-Docs/docs/command/full_command.md

 Format: `LB` lb

-Defaults: current_lb_factor
+Defaults: current

 Description:
-`LB` displays and sets the line broadening factor for exponential and Gaussian multiplication apodizations (`EM` and `GM`).
+`LB` sets the line broadening factor used for exponential and Gaussian multiplication apodizations (`EM` and `GM`).
 This factor can either be set with the `LB` command or by entering the line broadening factor as a parameter with the `EM` or `GM` commands.
-Thus, `EM 1`, `GM 1`, and `LB 1` all set the line broadening factor to 1.0 for all subsequent apodizations.
+Thus, `EM 1`, `GM 1`, and `LB 1` all set the line broadening factor to 1.0 for subsequent apodizations.

-`LB` has one parameter, "lb", which is the line broadening factor, expressed in the current default frequency unit.
-This unit is set by the command "`UNIT /FREQ /DFLT`" and can be any frequency unit except PPM.
-If "lb" is not specified on the command line, RNMR will display the current line broadening factor and prompt for a value.
-If the user presses <RETURN\> at this prompt, the line broadening factor will not be updated.
-The current line broadening factor is expressed in the current default frequency unit with the current number of decimal places for that unit (`NDEC`).
-The line broadening parameter "lb" should be expressed in the current default frequency unit and may be either positive or negative.
-RNMR requires that the line broadening factor be no greater than 1000 Hz and no less than -1000 Hz, regardless of the user's choice of default frequency unit.
-An attempt to enter a line broadening factor outside this range will result in an error message:
+`LB` has one parameter, lb, which is the line broadening factor, expressed in the current default frequency unit.
+This unit is set by the command `UNIT /FREQ /DFLT` and can be any frequency unit except PPM.
+If lb is omitted, RNMR will prompt for it with the current line broadening factor as the default. the line broadening factor must be between -1000 and 1000.

-    (LB0    ) ARGUMENT ERROR

-Once the line broadening factor has been updated, the new factor will be used for all future line broadening operations.
 ## LCK
 Enable or disable lock feedback loop